After our incredible cave tour, I said goodbye to my three amigas at the trailhead and we parted ways. During the previous week I had

 Above: I had a pleasant stay at Picololo, a triplex on the quiet side of the island.

-I spent much of Sunday walking around Caye Caulker and as I was strolling down the beach, I met a pleasant American couple in their 30s, Ken and Amber,
+I spent much of Sunday walking around Caye Caulker.
+As I was strolling down the beach, I met a pleasant American couple in their 30s, Ken and Amber,

 who invited me to join them at their picnic table as they ate lunch.
 We talked for a half-hour and they mentioned they were going diving the next